mgarl-10/Yellow_protein/README.md

 ---

-## 3.2 Multiple Sequence Alignment
+## 3.2 Multiple sequence alignment

 Sequences listed in the fasta IDs.csv file and Drosophila sequences obtained from NCBI were aligned using MAFFT: